BELARUS: Religious freedom survey, January 2013

 In September 2010 "Forbidden Christ", a film documenting Soviet persecution of Protestant churches in Belarus, was removed from a Catholic film festival in Vitebsk Region by order of the country's top religious affairs official, Plenipotentiary for Religious and Ethnic Affairs Leonid Gulyako.
 The film's director, Aleksei Shein, is a leader of the opposition Belarusian Christian Democracy Party.

-In January 2010 organisers were forced to cancel a concert at Minsk's SS Simeon and Helen Catholic Church after the city authorities threatened "problems" if it went ahead.
+In January 2010 organisers were forced to cancel a concert at Minsk's Catholic Church of Saints Simon and Helena (known locally due to its brickwork as the Red Church) after the city authorities threatened "problems" if it went ahead.
 The concert was to launch a CD compilation of contemporary Christian music, including by members of the Belarusian Christian Democracy Party.

 In violation of both Belarusian and international law, prisoners of conscience whose motivation for political opposition is their Christian faith have been denied pastoral visits, communal worship and religious literature while in detention.
 Ordinary prisoners may be similarly denied freedom of religion or belief (see below).